Man of a Thousand Voices

 - You'd think Sanae Kobayashi is pigeonholed as either Tsunderes (Akira from Mai-HiME) or boys (the other Akira, from Hikaru no Go)...
 Go and say the same when you hear her as Naďve Everygirl Kumi Mashiba from Hajime No Ippo, the Yandere Lucy/Cutie Nyu in Elfen Lied, or the titular Action Girl from Madlax.

 - Chiwa Saito has, as just an example, voiced a Genki Action Girl, a perpetually angry member of the Quirky Mini Boss Squad, and a villainous Smug Snake, all in the same show.

-- Kappei Yamaguchi is most often cast in the role of Shōnen characters, such as Ranma Saotome, Inuyasha, Sai Saici, and Teddie, but his range is deceptively wide.
+- Kappei Yamaguchi is most often cast in the role of Shōnen heroes, such as Ranma Saotome, Inuyasha, Sai Saici, and Teddie, but his range is deceptively wide.
 One need look no further than his role as L for proof of this.

 - He also does dubs of lots of famous actors like Brad Pitt, Anakin Skywalker, Elijah Wood...

 - And he's Lucario.

 - He also voices BOTH North and South Italy.